GallagherSecurity/cc-rest-docs/training/README.md

 ![Content-type Postman header](assets/postman_content_type.png "Content-type Postman header")

+You must use `application/json`, in lower case, nothing more.
+People have tried adding a semicolon and `charset=utf8`, but that just stops all queries from working.

 ## Never mind that your server certificate is self-signed
 In the current version of Postman, the settings are behind the cog in the top tool bar, not the